achabotl/pambox/docs/speech/index.rst

 in intelligibility between sentences.
 In order to keep the inter-sentence level difference, it is recommended to use the :py:func:`~pambox.speech.Material.set_level` method of the speech material.
-The code below sets the levelo of the first sentence to 65 dB SPL, with the reference that a signal with an RMS value of 1 has a level of 0 dB SPL.
+The code below sets the level of the first sentence to 65 dB SPL, with the reference that a signal with an RMS value of 1 has a level of 0 dB SPL.

     >>> x = sm.load_file(sm.files[0])